-Figure 8 and Table 7 show the types of student loan complaints reported by consumers for the approximately 6,200 student loan complaints received by the CFPB.

-&lt;sup>21 Prior to December 18, 2013, consumers submitting student loan complaints could select from three types of complaint categories: Getting a loan, Repaying your loan, and Problems when you are unable to pay.
-Beginning on December 18, 2013, the student loan complaint form was updated to make it easier for consumers submitting a complaint to categorize the problems they are having with their student loan.
+Figure 8 and Table 18 show the types of student loan complaints reported by consumers for the approximately 6,200 student loan complaints received by the CFPB.42 on December 18, 2013, the student loan complaint form was updated to make it easier for consumers submitting a complaint to categorize the problems they are having with their student loan.
 Consumers now select from the following three types of complaint categories: Getting a loan, Can't pay my loan, and Dealing with my lender or servicer.
 This report includes the types of complaints submitted under both the original and updated forms.
 The Repaying your loan category is under Dealing with my lender or servicer, and Problems when you are unable to pay is under Can't repay my loan.